mcpiroman/UnityNativeTool/README.md

 - [Low level callbacks](https://docs.unity3d.com/Manual/NativePluginInterface.html) such as `UnityPluginLoad` are not supported (right now).
 - Marshaling parameter attributes other than `[MarshalAs]`, `[In]` and `[Out]` are not supported.
 - Properties `MarshalCookie`, `MarshalType`, `MarshalTypeRef` and `SafeArrayUserDefinedSubType` on `[MarshalAs]` attribute are not supported (due to [Mono bug](https://github.com/mono/mono/issues/12747)).
 - Explicitly specifying `UnmanagedType.LPArray` in `[MarshalAs]` is not supported (due to [another Mono bug](https://github.com/mono/mono/issues/16570)).
-Note that this should be default for array types, so in trivial situations you shouldn't need to use it.
+Note that this should be default for array types, so in trivial situations you wouldn't need to use it.
 - Properties `ExactSpelling` and `PreserveSig` on `[DllImport]` attribute are not supported (as if anyone uses them).
+- `UnityRenderingExtEvent` and `UnityRenderingExtQuery` callbacks don't fire.
 - Threads that execute past `OnApplicationQuit` event are not-very-well handled (usualy not something to worry about).

 ## Preformance